 Cauliflower Poriyal recipe

 - 1 medium sized cauliflower phool gobi (about 500 grams)

 - 1/2 tsp mustard seeds

-- 2 or 3 whole dry red chili / lal mirch
+- 2-3 whole dry red chili lal mirch

-- 6 to 7 medium sized garlic cloves finely chopped or minced / lahsun
+- 6 to 7 garlic cloves lahsun, finely chopped or minced

-Now add the red chili powder and the cauliflower.
+- Now add the turmeric powder, red chili powder and the cauliflower.
 Add the salt to taste.
-Sprinkle some water if necessary.
 Lower the flame and close the lid.

-Switch off the flame when the cauliflower is cooked about 15-20 minutes.
+- Switch off the flame when the cauliflower is cooked.
+That will take about 15-20 minutes.
 Serve hot with chapati, nan, rice or jeera rice.

 - Sprinkle little water if necessary if you fear your poriyal will get burnt.

 - Soak the cauliflower in cold water for about half an hour with salt and vinegar to remove worms.